abhimvp/Strides/README.md

   - Proper null checks and error responses
   - Consistent timestamp formatting across all endpoints
   - Maintains backward compatibility with existing data

+#### Jira-Style Todo Detail Sidebar - Backend Enhancement

+- **Individual Todo Retrieval**: Added `GET /todos/{todo_id}` endpoint to fetch specific todo items by ID for detailed view functionality.
+- **Enhanced API Coverage**: Completed the REST API suite for todos with individual item access supporting the frontend detail sidebar feature.
+- **User-Scoped Access**: Endpoint ensures users can only access their own todos with proper authentication and authorization checks.
+- **Error Handling**: Comprehensive validation for todo ID format and existence with appropriate HTTP status codes (400 for invalid ID, 404 for not found).
+- **Integration Ready**: Seamless integration with existing frontend `todoService.ts` through new `getTodoById()` function.
+- **Security**: Maintains the same security model as other todo endpoints with user authentication and data isolation.

 ### Notes-Backend